bigtreetech/docs/docs/Octopus MAX EZ.md

 #### Configure Klipper

-1. Enter your Raspberry Pi IP address into your browser to open the webUI, find the reference config for motherboard in the directory shown below, if there is no such config available, update your Klipper source code to the newest version or download from GitHub [bigtreetech/BIGTREETECH-OCTOPUS-Max-EZ](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Max-EZ)
+1. Enter your Klipper Host IP address into your browser to open the webUI, find the reference config for motherboard in the directory shown below, if there is no such config available, update your Klipper source code to the newest version or download from GitHub [bigtreetech/BIGTREETECH-OCTOPUS-Max-EZ](https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-Max-EZ)

     <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software41.png width="450">